Harmo80/Harmo80/README.md

 ### Hi there 👋

+I am a web developer specialized in PHP (since v5) and moreover in the framework Symfony (since v4).

 <!--
 **Harmo80/Harmo80** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.